A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

-The first derived expression, Eq.~\ref{eq:H_approx}, predicts oxygen vacancy formation enthalpy $\Delta H^f$ including the first-order effects from broadening $g(E_{\rm v} )$.
-This expression is a departure from the assumption of uniform vacancies where $\Delta H^f = \hat{E_{\rm v} }$ \cite{luo_predicting_2014, zhang_tuning_2023, elmutasim_evolution_2024, park_accurate_2023} and is relevant for disordered or high-entropy materials where $\sigma_{\rm Ev} > 0$.
-This correction can be large: for $\sigma_{\rm Ev} = 0.2$eV, our typical value for HE materials, this correction reduces $\Delta H^f$ by 45 kJ/mol at 1000K.
-At the limit of small vacancy concentrations, broadening $g(E_{\rm v} )$ will always lower $\Delta H^f$.
-This is an intuitive result because $g(E_{\rm v} )$ will have a larger tail in the low $E_{\rm v} $ region; more low $E_{\rm v} $ oxygen sites will be available for vacancies.
+The first derived expression, Eq.~\ref{eq:H_approx}, predicts oxygen vacancy formation enthalpy $\Delta H^f$ including the first-order effects from broadening $g(\hat{E}_{\rm v}, \sigma^2_{\rm Ev})$.
+This expression is a departure from the assumption of uniform vacancies, where $\Delta H^f = \hat{E_{\rm v} }$ \cite{luo_predicting_2014, zhang_tuning_2023, elmutasim_evolution_2024, park_accurate_2023} , and is relevant for disordered or high-entropy materials, where $\sigma_{\rm Ev} > 0$.
+This correction can be large: for $\sigma_{\rm Ev} = 0.2$eV, our typical value for HE materials, this correction reduces $\Delta H^f$ by 45 kJ mol$^{-1}$ at 1000K compared to experimental values of $\Delta H^f$=90 kJ mol$^{-1}$ for LE materials.
+At the limit of small vacancy concentrations, broadening $g(\hat{E}_{\rm v}, \sigma^2_{\rm Ev})$ will always be lower $\Delta H^f$.
+This is an intuitive result because $g(\hat{E}_{\rm v}, \sigma^2_{\rm Ev})$ will have a larger tail in the low $E_{\rm v} $ region; more low $E_{\rm v} $ oxygen sites will be available for vacancies.
 This is consistent with \textit{Park's} numerical results that shifting $\sigma_{\rm Ev}$ can shift the equilibrium oxygen vacancy concentration \cite{park_accurate_2023}.
 The analytical expression in Eq. \ref{eq:H_approx} gives an interpretable starting point for researchers to harness disorder-induced energy broadening to tune defect thermodynamics.